LucasDelfino92/morrowindsharp/main.md

 # MOD KEYBINDINGS

-> This section includes keybindings for mods from the guide add-on.
+> ℹ️ This section includes keybindings for mods from the guide add-on.

 This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.